Are you looking for cool apps that pay you???

 Shopkick helps you earn gift cards from some of your favorite stores just by scanning barcodes, viewing products online, and following the prompts on the app.

 Gigwalk is similar to Field Agent.
-It won't make you a lot of money, but it's worth it to make between $3 and $100 per task if you're looking for things to do.
+It won't make you a lot of money, but it's worth making between $3 and $100 per task if you're looking for things to do.

 Apps To Sell Items for Cash

 If you're familiar with our comprehensive post about apps for selling your unused stuff, then you'll know that we are big fans of Flyp at Wealth of Geeks.
-It's another great app that pairs you with professional sellers who help you sell off clothing, shoes, and handbags hassle-free.
+Another great app pairs you with professional sellers who help you sell off clothing, shoes, and handbags hassle-free.

 Bookscouter is a great way to make money on your used textbooks.
-All you have to do is use the app to scan your book's barcode, and Bookscouter will search the ISBN to see what your book could sell for on various websites.
+You have to use the app to scan your book's barcode, and Bookscouter will search the ISBN to see what your book could sell for on various websites.
 Once you decide the best site for you, you can list your book and sit back and wait for someone to buy it.

 Declutrr is an app that makes it easy to sell your clutter.
 While most items go for low prices, the site makes it easy to sell them.
 One person's trash is another's treasure, after all.
-One of the best features is that Declutrr provides you with pre-paid shipping labels to make mailing simple.
+One of the best features is that Declutrr provides pre-paid shipping labels to simplify mailing.

 Poshmark helps you make extra money by selling off your lightly used clothing, accessories, and home goods online.
 It's convenient if you own a lot of designer brands you just aren't wearing anymore.
 The app does take a 20% commission from the purchase price, but most items sell for decent rates.
 Like Declutrr, Poshmark makes shipping simple by providing you with a pre-paid shipping label to mail your USPS Priority Mail items.